HolyAhron/CenteringRaidProfile/README.md

 Use `/crp anchorpoint center|top` to change the anchor point used for centering the raid container.

 Use `/crp anchorx` with a number between 0.15 and 0.85 to change the horizontal position of the anchor point.
-For example: `/crp centerx 0.50`
+For example: `/crp anchorx 0.50`

 Use `/crp anchory` with a number between 0.15 and 0.85 to change the vertical position of the anchor point.
-For example: `/crp centery 0.30`
+For example: `/crp anchory 0.30`

+Use `/crp allprofiles on|off` to change whether the add-on centers only the raid container for it's raid profile or for _all_ raid profiles.

 Use `/crp debug on|off` to enable/disable debug output.